Logicalis divisional report

 - Expand its portfolio of products, solutions and services through investment in resources, expertise, partnerships and acquisitions.

-Logicalis generates a large percentage of its operating profits in Brazil and its market position there also presents possible business risk.
+Logicalis continues to generate a large percentage of its operating profits in Brazil but its market position there also presents possible business risk.
 A slowdown in the Brazilian economy could impact Logicalis' future growth potential and profitability.

 Progress against strategic objectives